cakekyst/dravMMR/README.md

 An input csv file should be placed in the inputcsv directory (file name does not matter).
 Expected file format: "RSCID, Name, TrackerLink".
 The MMR data will be outputed to the outputcsv directory.

+For best performance, run init.py in a command shell.

 # Requirements

 Python 3+?